Permanent Rent Stabilization and Protection Act of 2024

 Under the new law, if any of the exemptions below apply, your rental unit is not regulated:

-- Owner-occupied group houses and religious properties
+- Owner-occupied group homes

 Frequently Asked Questions | Spanish